Perspective | Dr. Dre delivered the Super Bowl halftime show rap music deserves

 “Still not loving police,” Dre rapped during the regal thrum of “Still D.R.E.,” a line that the NFL most certainly would have preferred he nip from the show.
 But nope.
 The words floated out of his mouth cooler than Freon and everybody danced.
 The NFL booked Dr. Dre and Dr. Dre showed up.

 And while that certainly felt like history being written, it’s good to remind ourselves each year that this halftime show is always more significant than we think, regardless of who’s onstage.
-It’s the most widely-experienced musical performance in America each year (verging on or passing 100 million viewers), so it feels wrong that, until now, rappers have only been invited to provide musical garnish at previous halftime gigs.
+It’s the most widely experienced musical performance in America each year (verging on or passing 100 million viewers), so it feels wrong that, until now, rappers have only been invited to provide musical garnish at previous halftime gigs.

 “We’re going to open more doors for hip-hop artists in the future and making sure that the NFL understands that this is what it should have been a long time ago,” Dre told reporters at a news conference last week.
 “It’s crazy that it took all of this time for us to be recognized.
 I think we’re going to do a fantastic job.
 We’re going to do it so big that they can’t deny us anymore in the future.”